Near-inertial waves enhance vertical transport at ocean fronts: Introduction

 \section{Introduction}

 The vertical transport of momentum, heat, salt, and biogeochemical tracers plays a central role in the exchange of energy between the atmosphere and ocean, in supporting the primary production of phytoplankton, and in ventilating the stratified interior ocean \citep{mahadevan2000modeling,mahadevan2002biogeochemical,nagai2015dominant,alford2016near,mahadevan2016impact,zhang2022vertical,paul2021eddy,paul2023eddy}.
-Submesoscale fronts, characterized by strong horizontal density gradients in the mixed layer and relative vorticity $\zeta$ of $\mathcal{O}(f)$, where $f$ is the Coriolis parameter, exert a strong influence on the vertical distribution of nutrients \citep{freilich2021coherent}, phytoplankton, carbon, and oxygen.
+Submesoscale fronts, characterized by strong horizontal density gradients and relative vorticity, exert a strong influence on the vertical transport of nutrients, phytoplankton, carbon, and oxygen \citep{freilich2021coherent}.
 Frontogenesis \citep{hoskins1982mathematical} leads to the intensification of lateral buoyancy gradients and vorticity, which can give rise to vertical velocities of $\mathcal{O}$(100 $m$ $day^{-1}$) and upwelling and subduction of surface waters at oceanic fronts \citep{pollard1992vorticity,wang1993model,samelson1995evolution,spall1995frontogenesis}.
-More recently, field observations and simulations suggest that turbulence in the boundary layer, coupled with frontal circulation, can further enhance subduction from the mixed layer \citep{pham2024rapid}.\\
+More recently, field observations and simulations suggest that turbulence in the boundary layer, coupled with frontal circulation, can further enhance subduction from the mixed layer \citep{pham2024rapid}.